 These two sentences tell your spouse that you have heard them and understood them.
 It also allows you to honor your own opinion, which validates your feelings.
 Lastly, it brings your partner into the decision of agreeing to see each other’s views, even if these views are not aligned.

-This is an incredibly respectful way to de-escalate what could turn into a conflict.
+This is an incredibly respectful way to de-escalate what could turn into a conflict and foster open communication.

-Couples need to work towards the best, most- productive ways to communicate with each other.
+Couples need to work towards the best, most- productive ways to build healthy communication in marriage with each other.
 The ability to hold a good conversation is one of the best ways to remain emotionally connected with your spouse.
 Also, open communication in marriage bridges the gap between couples and strengthens the bond shared between them.

-Make sure you put aside time each day to put into practice some or all of the tips above.
+Make sure you put aside time each day to put into practice some or all of the open communication tips above.
 Your marriage and sense of happiness will be all the better for it.